Pullella Sriramachandrudu: Education

 Pullela Sriramachandrudu studies Panchakavyas, Sriharsha's Naishadam, Murari Anargharaghavam and Siddhantakaumudi under his father.
 He later joined the Sanskrit college at Narendrapuram and studied the classics like Kirataarjuneeyam and other grammatical works under the tutelage of Sri.
 Kompella Subbaraya Sastry.
 Later he moved to the Madras Mylapore Sanskrit college where he graduated as 'Vedanta Siromani'.
 While he was studying in the Madras college, he learnt to communicate in English with the help of a friend V. Venkatachalam.
 Also he passed the 'Hindi Visharada' examination from the Hindi Prachar Sabha.

 In 1948, he found a job as Hindi Pandit in Malikipuram.
 But his appetite for learning had not been satisfied and while he was teaching Pullela Sriramachandrudu he also passed out of the Matriculation examination in 1950.
 He later went on to complete the 'Telugu Vidwan' examination in 1952, Intermediate in 1953 and in 1955 he finished the Bachelor of Arts.
 Then, he enrolled in the famous Banaras Hindu University for Masters majoring in Sanskrit grammar (Metaphors and Allegories) and also another Masters in English and passed out in 1957 and 1961 respectively.
 In 1963, he again passed out of Masters in Hindi from the same university.

-Now having mastered Sanskrit, Hindi, Telugu and English, he presented a thesis on "Contributions of Panditaraja Jagannatha to Sanskrit poetics" to Osmania University in Hyderabad under the supervision of Dr. Aryendra Sharma for which he was awarded a doctors.
+Now having mastered Sanskrit, Hindi, Telugu and English, he presented a thesis on "Contributions of Panditaraja Jagannatha to Sanskrit poetics" to Osmania University in Hyderabad under the supervision of Aryendra Sharma for which he was awarded a doctors.